Urban development: from big to small

 The fundamental approach in all our projects is to create a sustainable quality of living through the innovative use of public and semi-public space.

-Sustainable and environmentally friendly urban and residential construction are facing challenges that are also changing the structures and aesthetics of architecture.
+Sustainable and environmentally friendly urban and residential development are facing challenges that are also changing the structures and aesthetics of architecture.

-This is why we see buildings and the city as a unit that must be supplemented, adapted or revitalised in the existing context and through joint planning and implementation.
-The mix of generations and new forms of housing and living are a priority in our eyes.
-In our projects, we have interpreted them in such a way that efficiency and sustainability meet economy and ecology.
+This is why we see buildings and the city as a unified whole – one that must be complemented, adapted or revitalised within the existing context through collaborative planning and implementation.
+For us, a mix of generations and new forms of living and housing take priority.
+In our projects, we have interpreted them in a way that brings together efficiency and sustainability with economic and ecologic considerations.

 A mixed neighbourhood as an urban extension: Stadt_Land_Mühlbach